mitcharoo/sec-your-devops/README.md

 - [It-Depends](https://github.com/trailofbits/it-depends): A tool to automatically build a dependency graph and Software Bill of Materials (SBOM) for packages and arbitrary source code repositories.
 - [ClusterFuzzLite](https://github.com/google/clusterfuzzlite): Simple continuous fuzzing that runs in CI.
 - [Scorecard](https://github.com/ossf/scorecard): Security health metrics for open source.
+- [jfrog-npm-tools](https://github.com/jfrog/jfrog-npm-tools): A collection of tools to help audit your NPM dependencies for suspicious packages or continuously monitor dependencies for future security events.

 ### Delivery Security